 Next, update your system package list and install Erlang:

 sudo apt update sudo apt install erlang erlang-nox

 Step 3.
 Installing RabbitMQ on Debian 10.

-Now we add RabbitMQ apt repository on your system.
+Now we add RabbitMQ apt repository to your system.
 Also, you need to import the RabbitMQ signing key on your system:

 sudo add-apt-repository 'deb http://www.rabbitmq.com/debian/ testing main' wget -O- https://www.rabbitmq.com/rabbitmq-release-signing-key.asc | sudo apt-key add -

-Once done, update apt-cache and install RabbitMQ server on your system:
+Once done, update apt-cache and install the RabbitMQ server on your system:

 sudo apt update sudo apt install rabbitmq-server